Perspective-Equivariance for Unsupervised Imaging with Camera Geometry: Introduction

 \begin{enumerate} \item \textbf{Random image inpainting}, where $\mathbf{A}$ is a random binary mask with masked fraction $p$.
 Here the nullspace is very clear; the forward operator throws away all the information in the masked pixels. \item \textbf{Multispectral image pansharpening} (see \cref{fig:spacenet_pansharpen}):

-where $\mathbf{R}_\text{PAN}$ is the panchromatic (pan) channel's spectral response function (SRF) and $\mathbf{A}_\text{SR}\mathbf{x}=(\mathbf{k} * \mathbf{x}) \downarrow_j$ is the $j\times j$-factor downsampling operator with anti-aliasing kernel $\mathbf{k}$ (or modulation transfer function (MTF)).
+where { $\text{MS}$} = multispectral, { $\text{PAN}$} = panchromatic, $\mathbf{R}_\text{PAN}$ is the pan channel's spectral response function (SRF) and $\mathbf{A}_\text{SR}\mathbf{x}=(\mathbf{k} * \mathbf{x}) \downarrow_j$ is the $j\times j$-factor downsampling operator with anti-aliasing kernel $\mathbf{k}$ (or modulation transfer function (MTF)).
 Structural information is lost in the downsampling and only one "band"'s worth of spectral information is kept in the pan band creating an ill-posed inverse problem.
 Satellite imaging is typically photon limited due to physical constraints on the aperture and therefore exhibits non-linear Poisson noise parameterised by the gain $\gamma$ (higher is noisier) \cite{chen_robust_2022}. \end{enumerate}

-The perspective-EI loss can also be used as an add-on to boost the performance of previous state-of-the-art unsupervised image reconstruction losses, is robust to noise and is network-agnostic and so can be used with the latest network architectures and training methods.
-Our method is easy to train (\eg no adversarial training) and enjoys fast inference (\ie no iteration).
+The perspective-EI loss is network-agnostic so can be used alongside the latest network architectures and training methods; it can also be used as an add-on to boost the performance of previous state-of-the-art unsupervised image reconstruction losses.
+Our method is robust to noise and easy to train (\eg no adversarial training) and enjoys fast inference (\ie no iteration).